Healthier Smash Cake Recipe

 Greek Yogurt Frosting

-• 1 cup of plain, full-fat Greek yogurt
+• 1 cup of plain, full-fat Greek yogurt (for dairy-free, use cashew yogurt)

 • Sweetening options: 1/4 tsp of vanilla extract, 1 tbsp of maple syrup, pureed fruit (will change the color of the icing)